-This part of the Trail consists of four sections, each made up of two or three walks.
+This part of the Trail consists of four sections.

 The south east part of the Cambridgeshire Fen Edge, from Cambridge to Isleham, follows close to the base of the chalk escarpment that forms low chalk hills in this corner of the county.
 Travelling north east out of the city, the 5 metre contour mirrors the route of the River Cam as far as Horningsea, and one option is to follow the Trail by boat from Cambridge as far as Fen Ditton.
 From Quy, the Trail passes through the springline villages of Stow and the Swaffhams and on to Reach, famous for being located at the northern end of the Anglo Saxon earthwork, the Devil’s Dyke, on a peninsula of land that extends out into the low lying fenland.
 Burwell was an important area for quarrying of the chalk to make building stone known as ‘clunch’ and the area is also known as a source of phosphate, mostly from deposits of coprolites.
 North of Burwell is the ‘ridge’ on which Upware and Wicken lie.
 This is an important geological feature that is famous for its Jurassic limestone, formed mostly from the fossils of corals and other tropical sea creatures, and still quarried today.
 Following the trail to the NE, where the chalk escarpment becomes less noticeable, the villages of Fordham and Isleham (the end of the Fen Edge Trail) are reached.
 Fordham boasts a small nature reserve along the River Snail – one of the few Chalk streams visible in the area.